gdelidaki/Product-Landing-Page/README.md

 See it live: https://vibrant-perlman-083127.netlify.app/

 Includes:
-#Navigation bar links & Submit button have hover transitions
+-Navigation bar links & Submit button have hover transitions

-#Clicking on each navigation bar link gets you to corresponding site section accounting for the size of the navigation bar
+-Clicking on each navigation bar link gets you to corresponding site section accounting for the size of the navigation bar

-#Form data (email) is retrieved and stored
+-Form data (email) is retrieved and stored

-#Font-awesome icons
+-Font-awesome icons
--
--
--
--

 Used the below USER STORY as a guideline:

 --- USER STORY ---